Tencent/tgfx/README.md

 ### Windows

-To start, open the `win/` directory in CLion.
-Next, open the `File->Setting` panel and navigate to `Build, Execution, Deployment->ToolChains`.
-Set the toolchain of CLion to `Visual Studio` with either `amd64` (Recommended) or `x86` architecture.
+To get started, open the `win/` directory in CLion.
+Then, go to `File->Settings` and navigate to `Build, Execution, Deployment->ToolChains`.
+Set the toolchain to `Visual Studio` with either `amd64` (recommended) or `x86` architecture.
+It's also recommended to use the `Ninja` generator for CMake to speed up the build process.
+You can set this in `Build, Execution, Deployment->CMake` by choosing `Ninja` in the `Generator` row.
 Once done, you'll be able to build and run the `Hello2D` target.

 If you prefer to use the VS Studio IDE, you can open the `x64 Native Tools Command Prompt for VS 2019` and execute the following command in the `win/` directory: